eriksvedang/data-to-html/README.md

 (inspect [10.2 13.1 5.7])
 ````

-This also returns the data again so that you can insert it in the middle of a threading macro
+*inspect* also returns the data again so that you can insert it in the middle of a threading macro

 ```clojure
 (-> my-data